sobit-nep/crewAI-agents/README.md

 ## CrewAI Framework
 CrewAI is designed to facilitate the collaboration of role-playing AI agents.
 In this example, these agents work together to extract relevant information from CVs and match them to job opportunities, ensuring the best fit between candidates and job roles.

-## Running the Script
-It uses GPT-4o by default so you should have access to that to run it.

 ## License
 This project is released under the MIT License.